ryanjsalva/blog/_posts/2016-04-26-beta-testing-with-hockeyapp.md

 1. **Fake Crash** will force the mobile app to crash so you have a chance to explore HockeyApp's crash analytics
 2. **Send Feedback** allows beta testers to submit feedback to the development team directly through the app.
 Don't forget to try attaching a picture (e.g. a screenshot) where you can annotate with crude finger drawings.

 Once you've had a chance to play with the app and forced a few crashes, go back to the HockeyApp portal.
 With a few minutes of exploring, you'll find lots of neat features.
+Listen to a song in your headphones while exploring, I recommend ["March of the Nucleotides by Bit Shifter."][bitshifter]

 ## Related Posts